ssoonmi/05-20-Lecture-Notes/W3D2/README.md

 `git config --global user.email {INSERT EMAIL HERE}` - sets your global git user's email and displays that for every git commit you make

 `git push -u {REMOTE REPO TAG NAME} {BRANCH NAME}` - sets the upstream for the branch to the remote repo and branch so your local git repo will track changes between itself and the remote repo (can see those changes with `git status`)

+If you want VSCode to be the editor that opens when changing commit messages, do `EDITOR="code --wait"` in your terminal.

 ## NodeJS Learning Objectives
 1. Define NodeJS as distinct from browser based JavaScript runtimes.